netzmacht/contao-toolkit/docs/components/module.rst

 Register a frontend module
 --------------------------

-Since Toolkit supports dependency injection for frontend modules you have to register your module by configuring a callable as factory.
-The callable has to support at least two arguments.
-The third one is optional.
+Since Toolkit supports dependency injection for content elements you have to create factories which creates them.
+A factory has to implement the `ComponentFactory`_ interface and must be registered as a tagged service.

+Provided tags:

 .. glossary::

-   $model
-    frontend module model or database result

-   $column
-    The column in which the element is created.
-Default is `main`

-   $container
-    The dependency container instance of `ContainerInterop\\ContainerInterface`
+   netzmacht.contao_toolkit.component.frontend_module_factory
+    Tag your factory service with this tag so that toolkit will use it to create the elements.

+   netzmacht.contao_toolkit.component.frontend_module
+    Tag your factory with this tag to provide information about the supported content elements.
+You have to define the `category` and `type` attribute as well.

 .. code-block:: php

+    // src/ExampleFactory.php
+    class ExampleFactory implements Netzmacht\Contao\Toolkit\Component\ComponentFactory
+    {
+        // ...
+    }

     // src/Example.php
     class Example implements Netzmacht\Contao\Toolkit\Component\Module\Module